How to spend the day visiting the capital of Malta

 8. National Museum of Fine Arts

-This Museum is housed in a beautiful palace that was originally a residence for the Knights of Malta in South Street of Valletta, and its collection represents important works of Maltese art from the 12th century to the 20th century.
+This Museum is housed in a beautiful palace that was originally a residence for the Knights of Malta in South Street of Valletta.
+Its collection represents important works of Maltese art from the 12th century to the 20th century.
 It is the best selection of Baroque art masterpieces on the island.
-For more information, check the official page of the museum which is managed by Heritage Malta.
+For more information, check the official page of the museum, which Heritage Malta manages.

 - Fees: €5.00.